 Many state and federal policy decisions have the potential to directly impact the services of the City of Denton and it is critical that representatives and agencies in both governments understand how these decisions these impacts further affect residents.
-Through its intergovernmental relations efforts, the City of Denton actively works ensure that our unique community priorities are understood and promoted at the state and national level by:
+Through its intergovernmental relations efforts, the City of Denton actively works to ensure that our unique community priorities are understood and promoted at the state and national levels by:

 - Engaging the federal government and state government on the local impacts of proposed legislation

 - Working with state and federal agencies to reduce roadblocks and harness opportunities for the community

 - Advocating for Denton to receive state and federal grant funding for critical services

 The City's legislative activities aim to produce positive outcomes for the Denton community.
 When in session, numerous proposals in the Legislature have the potential to seriously impact the ability of the City to carry out its overall mission.
 By taking a proactive role in monitoring and engaging state and federal agencies on proposed legislation, the City is working to ensure that policymakers understand these impacts.
 The City of Denton is ready and willing to work with our state and federal government toward legislation that benefits our community.

 City staff developed the City’s 2023-2024 Legislative Program conveying the City of Denton’s state and federal legislative policy direction and position on substantive issues.
 As a policy document, the Program provides guidance to staff on how to respectfully advocate for the City in response to proposed legislation and in working with state and federal agencies.
 For more information on the City Council-adopted legislative program and priorities, view our 2023-2024 Legislative Program (PDF).